Air Fryer Baked Pasta | No Boil Baked Pasta

-An amazing, cheesy, saucy one pot air fryer baked pasta that's super easy and fast to put together.
-You don’t need to boil the pasta separately and all you need is an air fryer to cook it.
-Simple is the best!
+An amazing, cheesy, saucy one pot air fryer baked pasta that’s super easy and fast to put together.
+No need to boil the pasta separately, and it all comes together in an air fryer.
+Quick, easy, and delicious!

 Looking for more Pasta recipes?
 Try my Instant Pot Pasta in Red Sauce, Tomato Basil Pasta (15 minutes), One Pot Vegetable Pasta – only 20 minutes to dinner or White Sauce Pasta with Vegetables!